-The public cloud promises many benefits, but there is significant work required to make cloud environments "production-ready."
+The public cloud has many benefits, but there is significant work required to make cloud environments "production-ready."
 While spinning up a cloud service can be (relatively) easy, making it secure, adding encryption and integrating with enterprise monitoring systems are often major hurdles.
 From acquiring specialized skills, developing monitoring processes and keeping current with the ever-changing stream of patches and updates...it can take a month to develop a secure cloud environment.
-Cazena offers the most secure Big Data as a Service available.
-All of our solutions are fully-managed, monitored 24 x 7 – and include comprehensive security controls.
+Cazena offers the most secure SaaS Data Lake available.
+All Cazena solutions are fully-managed, monitored 24 x 7 – and include comprehensive security controls.

 Cazena is designed and optimized to meet the most advanced data security requirements for physical security, network security, data protection, monitoring, and access controls.
 Cazena’s unique architecture and focus on security from the very beginning ensured that compliance certification was straightforward.
 We did not have to re-engineer old systems or change our architecture to meet strict enterprise standards.
 Cazena was designed for security from the ground-up.

-Our team includes recognized security leaders, and industry-leading expertise.
-Cazena’s platform and services have passed rigorous third party audits.
+The operations team includes recognized security leaders, and industry-leading expertise.
+Cazena’s platform and services regularly pass rigorous third party audits.
 Cazena is recognized for its security expertise and ‘above and beyond’ compliance with industry best practices and certifications, including SOC II and other industry-standard designations.
 Throughout our journey, we’ve also relied on trusted partners to help guide our best-in-class security strategy.